Last updated on April 3rd, 2026.

 • Italian ladyfingers (Savoiardi).
 Some brands are more cakey than others, and I recommend getting the ones that are more on the dry side.
 They soak the coffee best.

 • Brewed espresso or coffee, cooled.
-You can skip this part since this is a twist to the classic dessert, but I do not recommend.
+Technically, You can skip this part since this is a twist to the classic dessert, but I do not recommend.
 The coffee is what gives the Tiramisu its signature taste.

 • Optional: add 2-4 Tablespoons of Pistachio Liquor for the grown up version (do not serve kids).